smartdevicelink/sdl_evolution/proposals/nnnn-atf_build_using_cmake.md

 ## Impact on existing code

 The proposal will affect only build system of sdl_atf.
-Changes may be required in Continious Integration system configuration, scripts that use ATF, and manuals of ATF usage.
+Changes may be required in Continuous Integration system configuration, scripts that use ATF, and manuals of ATF usage.

 ## Alternatives considered
 Add extra scripts as workarounds for extending ATF functionality.